niharmeshram32/LinkHome/items/report.md

 ## Summary of Known Errors and Bugs

-*Here is an example:*

-1. *Bug 1:*
-- *A space bar (' ') in the sign in email will crash the application.*

-2. *Bug 2:*
+**1. Bug 1:**
-- *Once the user sign up in the app, the app closes and user has to clear the cache*
+- Once the user sign up in the app, the app closes and user has to clear the cache
-- *Now, the user run the application again and sign in using the new credentials.
+- Post that, the user can run the application again and sign in using the new credentials.

-3 *Bug 3:*
+**2. Bug 2:**
-- *On the items page, every nth image is wishlist but it does not add to the wishlist page*
+- On the items page, every 6th image has an filled heart icon already but the 6th image is not added to the wishlist page since the user does not add it
+- The particular 6th image is not added to the wishlist by the user

+**3. Bug 3:**
+- On the items page, when the user wants to search something such as city=Canberra then if the user writes anything instead of "city", still the search happens correctly

+**4. Bug 4:**
+- If the user wants to view the app in landscape mode and orientation changes, then it elements on the screen does not resize

 ## Testing Summary

-*Here is an example:*

-- *Number of test cases: 10*
+- Number of test cases: 9 test methods for AVLTree, 7 test methods for Parser

-- *Code coverage: Branch Complete Test*
+- Code coverage: 25% as per android studio while running the test classes with the option "Run with Coverage"

-- *Types of tests created: AVLTree test, Parser test*
+- Types of tests created: AVLTree test, Parser test

-- *UI Testing was also done*

 ## Implemented Features